 Not everyone comes to the dance wanting the same thing.
 Connection with another person – in particular a magical or intimate one as described above – is sometimes one of the last of a student’s motivations when they come to their first classes.

-No doubt this is the complaint of some teachers, but it shouldn’t be.
+No doubt this is the complaint of some teachers, and certainly it’s frustrating to see this attitude with students who have been at this for a while.
+But for students who are just starting out, it’s important to be understanding so you can work with students where they are.
 After all, the beautiful thing about dance is that it encompasses many things: movement, music, improvisation, creativity, emotion, challenge, community, culture, and – yes – connection with a partner.
 Every student comes with a differing level in interest in each of these categories, and that is okay.
 Why?

 2. Connection Isn’t Warm and Fuzzy for Everyone

 For some students, learning how to be close to someone they don’t know can bring stress, discomfort, and even fear.
 Even for those who find the closeness relatively easy, most people don’t want to have the same kind of connection (particularly an intimate one) with just anyone.
 When teachers oversimplify and over-prioritize connection, they ignore these valid feelings and fail to prepare their students to deal with these feelings in a healthy way in the dance community.